Chart Color Schemes

 Educational outcomes in Shellharbour - Oak Flats fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's five schools have a combined enrollment of 2,879 students, serving typical Australian school conditions (ICSEA: 989) with balanced educational opportunities.
-There are three primary and two secondary schools, providing balanced education provision for distinct age groups.
-As an education hub, the area offers 26.1 school places per 100 residents, significantly above the regional average of 14.3, attracting students from surrounding communities.
+There are three primary and two secondary schools serving distinct age groups.
+The area functions as an education hub with 26.1 school places per 100 residents, significantly higher than the regional average of 14.3, attracting students from surrounding communities.

 Frequently Asked Questions - Education